Father With Dog

 My father raised his hands in desperation.
 He looked at me like I was a lunatic.
 I stepped aside and watched him walking away.
 He leaned a little to the right, as if still carrying his briefcase.
 How had he done it?
 Had he broken out of his coffin and stopped by the house to get some clothes?
 And then gone on to climb Penteli and find Sergei?
 Why had he come to Berlin?
 To be near me?
 He used to say he liked the city.
 And he must have loved me in his own way.
 In Berlin, we used to go to the opera together—the intensity of feeling was unbearable, but at least there was no need to talk.
 He must have learned the language quickly.
 He must be living in a small apartment with a television, eating spartan meals.

 Who could I talk to about all this without sounding like a crazy person?
 I should have taken a picture of him with my cell phone so at least I’d have some proof.
 I ran back to Potsdamer Strasse.
 My father and Sergei had disappeared.
 I was running and shouting their names.
 Passersby stared at me in surprise.
 When a piercing voice echoes through one of those big European squares filled with icy air, it’s as if a film is being made.
 It’s always the same one: people disappear into a crowd; others follow, hot on their heels.
 In the film, the lost never return, the soundtrack is either mournful or there’s none at all.

 With hanging head, I turned back towards the library.
 At the glass doors, I raised my eyes and saw the blonde girl.
 She was sitting next to the window, at my desk.
 She had spread her books all over it, and was smiling triumphantly.

 translated from the Greek by Patricia Felisa Barbeito

 Enter your email address to receive notifications for author Amanda Michalopoulou

-You have been added to the notification list for author Amanda Michalopoulou
+Confirmation link sent to your email to add you to notification list for author Amanda Michalopoulou